YuzhuoMa97/SPAmixPlus/README.md

 # The SPAmix paper and the SPAmix+ paper are two distinct papers

-**Note that the SPAmix paper and the SPAmix+ paper are two distinct papers, since the algorithm of SPAmix was designed in 2021.**
+**Please note that the SPAmix paper and the SPAmix+ paper are two distinct papers.
+Unfortunately, although the SPAmix algorithm was completed in 2021, its submission was delayed for some reasons.
+Consequently, the SPAmix+ algorithm will be presented in a separate paper rather than within the SPAmix paper.**

 SPAmix has been implemented in R package GRAB.

+The package of SPAmix+ is in preparation.

 # Comparision of SPAmix+, SPA<sub>GRM</sub> and regular methods